Medical Assisting Certificate

 Students must petition online (apply) for admission to the program.
-To be eligible to petition to the Medical Assisting program, students must have:
+To be eligible to petition to the Medical Assisting program, students must meet the following academic requirements:

-- Students are excused from taking the reading and writing placement tests if they have obtained a C or better in a college-level Enlgish course.
+- Reading: Appropriate score on reading placement test (COMPASS, ACT, or SAT) or completion of college prepatatory reading (CPE 0200) with a grade of C or better.
+Students are excused from reading placement tests if they have obtained a C or better in a college-level English composition course.

 Students who have met the petition requirements and submitted a petition are eligible to start the the Medical Assisting program's technical (MAS) course sequence.
 Students must contact the Medical Assisting Program Coordinator for academic advising and approval to enroll in the MAS courses.
 Students must maintain an overall C or 2.0 grade point average (GPA) for the courses in the Medical Assisting curriculum in order to be enrolled in MAS courses.

 In order to progress through the program, students must maintain an overall GPA of 2.0 and a grade of C or better in BIO 1105 and all MAS and MST courses.
 Admitted students who drop out must complete and submit a request for reinstatement into the MAS courses.
 Students must have an overall GPA of 2.0 and may be required to retake technical courses that are more than one to two years old to be considered for reinstatement.

 All students accepted into the Medical Assisting program must be able to perform the essential functions of the medical assistant with or without reasonable accommodations.
 These essential functions are linked to this program page on the College's web site and are also provided to students via the Medical Assisting Student Handbook.
 Students are required to sign a form indicating they have reviewed these requirements and submit it to the Medical Assisting Program Coordinator when they enter the program.